 Chapelle Sainte-Marie-du-Menez-Hom, Religious monument in Plomodiern, France.

-During World War II, the former sacristy served as a hiding place for Allied pilots escaping enemy forces.
-A memorial marker in the parking area today commemorates this secret refuge and the people who risked their lives to help.
+During the Second World War, the old sacristy of the chapel was used to hide Allied pilots escaping enemy forces.
+A memorial marker in the parking area today recalls this secret refuge and the people who risked their lives to help.

 The community of curious travelers